bdelbosc/nuxeo-stacks/README.md

 docker-compose down --volume
 ```

-Note that you can use `stop` and `start` but you need to use `down --volume` before switching to another stack or you will have error like:
+Note that you can use `stop` to stop an env but you need to use `down --volume` before switching to different stack or you will have error like:
 ```bash
 ERROR: for elastic  Cannot create container for service elasticsearch: Conflict.
 The container name "/elastic" is already in use by container "3a7a444f4a01e0286ea54edabde0549be8564fd538d72d88b58661f6e73c4c62".
 You have to remove (or rename) that container to be able to reuse that name.
 ```

 All data are persisted using docker volumes inside your env, you can resume any env using a `docker-compose up`.